-After all, this is called “spring cleaning” for a reason.
+After all, it’s called “spring cleaning” for a reason.
+(Wink-wink.)

 And the number of things that we acquire on a yearly basis can soon add up, clogging up much-needed storage space in our homes — or suitcases, if you’re currently travelling.

 Struggling to know which pieces to say goodbye to and which pieces to hang onto for another 12 months?
 Not to worry — I’ve got you covered with my top wardrobe clear out tips.

 First things first, you need to put some time aside to tackle your wardrobe clear out.